 • Opening hours: 6am – 5pm

 This was the second time that we hired a driver from VM Travel (We also used one for our trip from Hoi An to Hue), and we can absolutely recommend these guys.
 The cars are new and very clean, the drivers are responsible, and they know how to beat the madness during rush hour!
 Drinking water is also included in the price.
-Here you can make a reservation to rent a car at VM Travel.
+Here you can make a reservation to rent a car in Vietnam with VM Travel.

 If you’ve already rented a motorbike in Hue, Hanoi or Da Nang, it’s possible to get there by yourself.
 You can also simply book a tour, but this would mean you’d be limited by time and would be more dependent on your guide and other travellers.

 • Visit the site in the afternoon, when all tours are gone, which is around 2pm.
 Your other option is to visit My Son early in the morning, right after they open the gate, but keep in mind that there are more and more tourists coming from Hoi An for sunrise guided tours.

 • Make sure to enter the museum after you pass through the ticket office.
 You’ll find many wall posters explaining the history of My Son, which will help you especially if you plan to explore the site without a professional guide.
 (There are no English boards around the temples.)

 • Use the free electric shuttle that will pick you up at the station located behind a bridge when you get out from the museum.
 The ride takes about 10 minutes and will take you through lush jungle all the while saving you a ton of energy if you visit My Son in hot weather.
 The shuttle leaves every 15 or 25 minutes, depending on the hour of the day.

 It will drop you off close to the ruins, and from there it’s only a couple of minutes walking.
 If you decide to hire a guide, this is the place to look for them.
 One guided tour around My Son will cost you about 100,000 VND ($4.40 USD).